m-musiol/King_County_House_prices/Procedure.md

 # Project: King County House prices step by step

+This is my first project in Data Science

 ## Preparatory work
 - Load Dataset into Jupyter
 - Creat repository in GitHub